-There are over 1300 butterflies and moth species native to California.
+There are over 1300 butterfly and moth species native to California.
 Many of these insects have developed important relationships with the plants that thrive naturally in our various unique California environments.
 The Sacramento region experiences mild winters and scorching hot summers.
 The plants that thrive in this region are hardy and often drought-tolerant.

 Planting native plants in our yards is just one small thing we can do to maintain a healthy ecosystem and support our local pollinators.
 Butterflies in particular are attracted to both host plants and the more vibrant, nectar-rich plants.
 Native plants are more environmentally friendly and, in the case of monarchs and milkweed plants, are often vital to the lifecycle of the insect.
 Butterflies also prefer shelter from harsh winds, a freshwater source, and a wide-open sunny space.

 If you’re looking for some natural landscaping and gardening inspiration, visit the scene of a California Super Bloom in the spring and summer!
-For more ideas of plants that attract common butterflies as well as common butterfly host plants, check out Plants That Attract Butterflies!
+For more ideas on plants that attract common butterflies as well as common butterfly host plants, check out Plants That Attract Butterflies!

 Table of Contents